incompl/nom/README.md

 Although this list is reverse-engineered, it will still be useful because I _understand_ the requirements and am not just working from a feature checklist without context.
 Typically you would start out by making your Personas, then build your Stories and Requirements from that.

-Also, notice that two of the personas have objectives that were not listed in our objectives earlier.
+Also, notice that two of the personas have objectives that were not listed earlier.
 We will add "Helping business contacts get in touch with us" as a site objective.

 ## Information Architecture and Interaction Design

-Information Architecture (IA) and Interaction Design (IX) are more or less useful depending on how much your project is a site for finding information versus an app for performing tasks.
+Information Architecture (IA) and Interaction (IX) Design are more or less useful depending on how much your project is a site for finding information versus an app for performing tasks.
 In my case I focused on IA, but I still did a little IX work.

 First, I took my content list and clustered related content into groups using [Scrapple](http://www.literatureandlatte.com/scapple.php) (notecards or a whiteboard would work too).
 Then I gave names to the naturally-ocurring content clusters.
 The end result looks like this: